Tuesday, June 17, 2025

 Successful strategy

 This is how I first saw the bird.
 I can't remember but I think the bird did vocalize.
 He - it is a male bird - continued to distract those of us tromping over the tundra.
 He was very close.
-It had been banded by Finnature and it was the same bird that has been showing up here for at least a couple of years.
+It had been banded by Finnature group and it was the same bird that has been showing up here for at least a couple of years.

 Back on the nest!